the3x0rcist/port_scanner/README.md

 # Port Scanner

-A **lightweight, powerful TCP Port Scanner** built with Python's `socket` module.
+A **lightweight, simple TCP Port Scanner** built with Python.
 Perfect for network diagnostics, security assessments, and understanding your local or remote host’s exposed services.

-> ⚠️ **Disclaimer:** Use responsibly.
+> **Disclaimer:** Use it at your own risk.
 Unauthorized scanning of networks is illegal in many jurisdictions.

 ---